tesudesu/just-a-bulletin/README.md

-## Just A Bulletin
+# Just A Bulletin

+Write a message for strangers across the globe or beside you.
+With capability to search messages by name and/or date ranges.

-Application made from scratch using knowledge of HTML, CSS, JavaScript (React), Express (Node.js), MongoDB, Mongoose
+Technologies: HTML, CSS, JavaScript (React), Express (Node.js), MongoDB, Mongoose

 Demo: https://www.justabulletin.com